 As a spokesperson for the animal rights movement she has appeared on all of the major news networks and on MTV, and has hosted talk shows on major radio stations.

-Her opinion pieces have been published in leading newspapers including the Los Angeles Times and Washington Post.
-Thanking the Monkey, which was chosen by the Washington Post as one of the "Best Books of 2008," is her first book.
+Her opinion pieces have been published in leading newspapers including the Los Angeles Times, Washington Post, New York Newsday and the UK Guardian.
+Her book, Thanking the Monkey: Rethinking the Way We Treat Animals, was first published in 2008 and was listed by the Washington Post as one of the “Best Books of the Year.”

 segment on Karen Dawn and Thanking the Monkey